-Registrations are now open for the Accelerated Route to Membership Course which will be run in Melbourne, on Saturday 24 and Sunday 25 August 2019.
+Registrations are now open for the Accelerated Route to Membership Course which will be run in Sydney, on Wednesday, 18 March 2020 and Thursday, 19 March 2020.

 What is the aim of the course?